ev3rest/vnf-scripting-language/README.md

 3. Press F5 to Run

 4. This will open a new instance of VSCode with the extension loaded.
 You should be able to create and open files here.

+Building from source would require installation of `vsce` npm package.
+You should be able to run `vsce package` in this repo's folder and get a packaged extension file (`.vsix`).

 </details>